Who can be a PI?

 Anyone having contact with human participants or their identified data or specimens is required to be on the DOA log.

 How do I hire a research assistant or a coordinator?

 Research coordinators are skilled professionals with specific abilities in the clinical and administrative areas.
 The CRU RPM will help in assessing what level of coordinator or research assistant is needed.
 All research positions must be approved by the RPM and the Departmental Vice Chair for Administration.
-Temporary research coordinator needs may be filled through the Research Management Team, which is offered through DOCR.
-This requires a contract with DOCR for the research team to cover a percentage of the coordinator effort for a finite period of time.
 Please contact the Medicine RPM for information.

 What is the difference between the CRU and DOCR?